Dates & price

 Doug Latimer is an excellent (possibly ideal) choice for the instructor of this course.
 He has a ton of experience to draw on, but more importantly you can tell that he thinks about these things and questions these things continually, and you can see this built into his course design.

 - ACC Avalanche Course Participants -

-- Please try to register online before calling.
-If you are having issues please try to have your emergency contact information and course questionnaire filled out before calling.
+Please try to register online before calling.
+If you are having issues, please have your emergency contact information and course questionnaire filled out before calling.